Abdullah Shehab

 Staff Physician, Head of Heart Failure Working Group, Emirates Cardiac Society, Cardiovascular Medicine, Heart, Vascular & Thoracic Institute, Cleveland Clinic Abu Dhabi, Abu Dhabi, United Arab Emirates

+Dr. Nadya Almatrooshi is a Consultant Cardiologist at Cleveland Clinic Abu Dhabispecializing in advanced heart failure and cardiac transplant.
+She holds a Bachelor ofMedicine from the Arabian Gulf University.
+She completed her Masters's Degreein leadership in health professions education, from the Royal College of Surgeons.
 She completed her internship and fellowship at Sheikh Khalifa Hospital and Mafraq Hospital.
 She also supplemented her credentials with a Fellowship program for Advance Heart Failure and cardiac transplantation at the University of Ottawa in Canada.
 She is Arab board-certified in internal medicine and general cardiology.
+She also holds board certification from the European College of Heart Failure.
+She is also a member of theThe Canadian Heart Failure Society, the Canadian Cardiovascular Society, and the American college of cardiology

-Nicole Martin Bhave, MD, FACC
+Nicole Martin Bhave

 Clinical Professor of Internal Medicine, Associate Chief Medical Information Officer of Cardiology, University of Michigan, Ann Arbor, Michigan, United States of America

-Nicole Martin Bhave, MD, FACC
+Nicole Martin Bhave

 Dr. Bhave is a general cardiologist and echocardiographer with an interest in clinical informatics and education.
 A graduate of Harvard Medical School, she completed her internal medicine residency at Massachusetts General Hospital.
 At the University of Chicago, she completed fellowships in cardiovascular medicine and advanced cardiac imaging, including three-dimensional echocardiography and cardiovascular magnetic resonance.
 She joined the faculty at the University of Michigan in 2013 and serves as the Associate Chief Medical Information Officer for Cardiology.
 In her work with the Michigan Medicine kidney and liver transplant programs, she sees patients both pre- and post-transplant.
 A very active ACC member, she recently completed a term as chair of the Solution Set Oversight Committee and joined the Scientific Publications Committee